mudassir-ahmed/dotfiles/README.md

 Below shows some of the things that these dotfiles customise. ![alt text](preview.png 'Setup Preview')

-In the image you can see:

 - i3 window manager (with i3blocks)
-- Vim (the screen on the right shows distraction free mode)
+- Neovim
 - ZSH
 - oh-my-zsh
+- custom scripts
-- Bash
+- rofi
-- A termnial with the output of neofetch

 You will find a fair amount of alias and customisation in the read command files which may need altering to suit your preference.